 Mississippi man kidnaps baby daughter, then kills her and himself

-MOORHEAD, Miss.
-(AP) - Officials say a father kidnapped his young daughter, then shot the girl and himself to death on a Mississippi Delta roadside as police closed in.
+JACKSON, Miss.
+(AP) - A Mississippi man and his 1-year-old daughter are dead after officials say he kidnapped her, fled from police, and then shot the girl and himself on a Mississippi Delta highway.

-Holmes County Sheriff Willie March tells local media that deputies got a call that 23-year-old Lavonte Lloyd kidnapped the child Thursday morning from her mother's home in Cruger and then fled in a pickup truck.
-He was chased across Leflore County and into Sunflower County before his truck ran into a ditch near Moorhead.
-March says that's when the man shot and killed the girl and himself.
+Holmes County Sheriff Willie March tells The Associated Press that it was the third day this week that 23-year-old Lavonta Lloyd sought to take Kamaya Lloyd from her mother, Kimberly Outlaw.

+On Thursday, Kamaya's grandmother called March early in the morning to say Lloyd was holding Outlaw at gunpoint in the 400-person town of Cruger, about 70 miles (110 kilometers) north of Jackson

 More News